Our Adverse Lender Panel Includes:

 MoneySavingExpert.Com’s Credit Clubhttp://www.moneysavingexpert.com/creditclub

 There are two primary sources of information the CRAs obtain data from:

-- Information sharing - Information sharing is huge, globally, especially where money’s concerned.
-Even your utilities provider may be sharing your account handling information with a CRA.
-How you manage your gas account, if you pay your broadband on time, or if you’re prone to paying a few days late.
+- Information sharing – Information sharing is huge, globally, especially where the money’s concerned.
+Even your utility provider may be sharing your account handling information with a CRA.
+How you manage your gas account, if you pay your broadband on time, or if you’re prone to pay a few days late.
 That’s all shared.

 Naturally, the more risk factors you have shown on your reports, the less your chance of approval will be.
 Some will be overlooked, while others will get your application dismissed, although that is dependent on the assessment criteria of the lender.

 Get a list of the finance providers with the most suitable lending criteria to match your circumstances